 7. Get Started

 Starting a company is challenging.
 But if you have a good idea and you’ve secured funding and all of the necessary permits and regulations, it’s time to get started on opening your business.
+Start lean with a VAS license, solve a specific problem (e.g., affordable internet for schools), and prioritize compliance.
+Nigeria’s telecom market is tough but rewarding for resilient players.

-Types Of Telecommunication Business In Nigeria
+Types of Telecommunication Business In Nigeria

 There are three broad categories of telecom operators in Nigeria, namely-